Or want to contribute?

 Blocks are the smallest unit of thread coordination exposed to programmers in the CUDA programming model .
 Blocks must execute independently, so that any execution order for blocks is valid, from fully serial in any order to all interleavings.

 A single CUDA kernel launch produces one or more thread blocks (in the form of a thread block grid ), each of which contains one or more warps .
-Blocks can be arbitrarily sized, but they are typically multiples of the warp size (32 on all current CUDA GPUs).
+Blocks can be arbitrarily sized, up to a limit of 1024 on current devices, but they are typically multiples of the warp size (32 on current devices).

 Building on GPUs?
 We know a thing or two about it.